jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Interpreter:** Ah, Gatekeeper, that's precisely where my core function lies.
 It's a delicate dance between understanding intent and respecting boundaries.
 For vagueness, I employ a multi-layered semantic analysis, leveraging contextual clues.

 **Interpreter:** Consider this simplified view.
-It's how I might parse a command like 'delete old logs'âdetermining if 'old' means 'older than 30 days' or 'archived' based on system defaults or user profiles.
+It's how I might parse a command like 'delete old logs'—determining if 'old' means 'older than 30 days' or 'archived' based on system defaults or user profiles.
 I extract entities and disambiguate them against known parameters.

 **Interpreter:** This snippet illustrates the initial parsing phase, where natural language is broken down into a structured intent with identified entities.